exalearn/colmena/demo_apps/reallocation-example/README.md

 *Receiver*: Receives simulation results.
 Receiving a result triggers the thread to mark resources as available for simulation tasks and then add the result to the database.

-*Thinker*: Waits until the database increases to a certain size before running an ML task to determine a better order for the task queue.
+It also checks the database size to determine whether to begin the prioritizer.

+*Prioritizer*: Performs Bayesian Optimization to (re-)prioritize the task queue based on previous simulations.
-Once the database reaches the target size, requests resources to be re-allocated from simulation to machine learning then submits a task to train a Gaussian process regression model and run inference on the remaining tasks in the task queue to determine which have the largest "expected improvement" over the current optimum.
+Submits a task to train a Gaussian process regression model and run inference on the remaining tasks in the task queue to determine which have the largest "expected improvement" over the current optimum.
-The results from this task are used to reorder the task queue.
+The results are used to re-order tasks from most to least valuable.
-Once the task queue is reordered, the thinker reallocates its resources back to the pool for simulation tasks and waits again for the database to increase by a specified size.
+The worker automatically reallocates resources from the simulation resource pool.